 This is an excellent national park to visit to learn about diverse flora and fauna.
 It’s been a wildlife sanctuary for over 100 years and was established to protect Sri Lankan elephants and leopards.
 Highlights of a trip to this park include the ruins of the Black Palace, the two-tier Popokvil Waterfall, Lok Yeay Mao Monument, and the 100 Rice Fields.
 The nearest city to this park is Kampot, the capital of Kampot Province in southern Cambodia, if you’re looking for hotel accommodations.

 If you stay in Ulaanbaatar, you can catch a bus to reach Gorkhi-Terelj National Park in Mongolia.
 It’s about 80 kilometers northeast of the city and a popular destination for hiking, rock climbing, rafting, icy water swimming, horseback riding, and skiing in the winter.
 It’s also the most popular destination and the third biggest protected area in the country.
 Part of the park in the southern region has been developed for tourism and has some camps, car parks, and a couple shops in the Rerelj village and a mini market by Turtle Rock.
 However, much of this park still remains undeveloped and very difficult to access unless you are familiar with the area.
 The Chinggis Tourist Camp has accommodation in authentic Mongolian gers that have soft beds and Western-style showers.
 This park gained recognition when it was featured in the tenth season of the television show, The Amazing Race.

 Love to travel?

-Get our latest advice & deals delivered to your inbox!
+Get our latest stories & deals delivered to your inbox!